comses-education/.github/profile/README.md

 ### Codebase Augmentation Pilot Project

-We are collecting a diverse set of computational models from different domains with different input / output characteristics and manually augmenting them to be more FAIR (if needed) and to add containerization that supports execution on the [Open Science Grid]([https://opensciencegrid.org/](https://osg-htc.org/)).
+We are collecting a diverse set of computational models from different domains with different input / output characteristics and manually augmenting them to be more FAIR (if needed) and to add containerization that supports execution on the [Open Science Grid Consortium's OSPool](https://osg-htc.org/).

 If you'd like to help us pilot these materials and provide early feedback, or if you have any computational models you'd like us to consider for the codebase augmentation pilot project, please [let us know!](https://www.comses.net/about/contact/)